clandrew/lotrpwcheck/README.md

 ## Glitched Passwords
 If you’re in Moria past the entrance and the first part and request a password, the game will give you one.
 However, if you write down and try to use that same password later, the game won’t accept it.

 The last two location codes, 'Moria 1 (code M)' and 'Moria 2 (code N)' are glitched in that the game provides them to you but won't ever accept them.
-This is especially bad since backtracking to the Moria entrance or even to the start of the game won't get you valid passwords again.
+This is especially bad, since backtracking to the Moria entrance-- or even to the start of the game-- won't get you valid passwords again.

 If you're on console with no cheat device, you can use this program to fix your password to 'Moria entrance (code L)'.
 It's a bit of a hassle since you still need to go through Moria, but at least you can keep your levels, equipment, items, and doors that were unlocked stay unlocked.